This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 Local Ski Resort

-While this is in NO WAY a frugal activity, all the area ski resorts do offer ski and snowboarding lessons and lift packages, and their beginner lesson and lift deals are pretty much the best they offer.
-Note that these spots generally prohibit other kinds of snow play-and really-do you want to go sledding in the middle of a bunch of boarders?
-I think not!
+While this is in NO WAY a frugal activity, area ski resorts are another option if you want to try snowboarding or skiing.
 If you’re new to the area, most folks in the Tacoma area go to Crystal.
 If you can go during the week, it will be much more fun than a busy weekend.
 The boys and I have done lessons and rentals here many times.
 One of us is now a very good skier.
 Two of us like the bunny slope.
+Note that this year there are lots of special rules, and you’ll want reservations in advance.
+Sledding and snow play are not allowed on the ski slopes.

 Wait around for snow in the lowlands, and be prepared with your sled or inner tube to take the streets in your own neighborhood park!
 Or, just chill out indoors and make some snowflakes instead!This little project uses coffee filters and food coloring.
 It may be the most (only?)
 Pinterest worthy project on this site!